Blog > Cool Math Games

 #2.
 Advanced Monty Hall.
 Choose a door like you’re in “Let’s Make a Deal.”
 Learn about conditional probability, events, experimental probability, and trials.

 #3.
 Party Time.
 This is one of the more unique games as it helps you understand the difference between biased and unbiased questions in surveys.
 It’s aimed at younger folks, but if you’re not quite sure of how bias in statistics plays a part in the end result, this game’s for you!

 #4: Farm Games.
 Play games on a farm to learn all about line graphs!

 Cool Math Games #5: PBS Kids’ Bugs in the Room.
 Teaches about bar graphs in a fun way.
 Drag the bugs into the right bins and create a bar graph.

-Games #6: PBS Kids’ Coin Toss.
+Games #6: Virtual Coin Toss, replaced the PBS game earlier used.
 Looks at the probability for coin tosses in this fun game.